mushtaqahmad101/Plants-Diseases-Detection-and-Solution-Recommendation/README.md

 </strong> - Plants Disease Detection & Solution Recommendation

 ### <em>Overview</em>
-The <strong>[Project Name]</strong> is an automated web application designed to detect plant diseases from images and recommend appropriate solutions.
+The <strong>Plant Disease Detection and Solution Recommendation</strong> is an automated web application designed to detect plant diseases from images and recommend appropriate solutions.
 This multi-class classification model identifies specific diseases from a set of twelve categories.
 Once the disease is detected, the system provides a solution from a pre-defined database.
 The project is highly beneficial for early crop disease detection and for offering timely solutions to ensure the health of crops.

 ### <em>Features</em>
 <ul>